andyvand/sy201/README.md

 - Reminders<p>

+	- Our 6-week exam is coming up.
+It will be held during our regular lab session on 25 September in MI294.

-	An ASCII Chart is available in the referenceLib.<p>
+	- An ASCII Chart is available in the referenceLib.<p>

 - Readings<p>